 The structure of the Earth consists of various spherical shells or layers that can be categorized in two manners: either by their chemical compositions or mechanical properties.
-Hence, compositional layers and mechanical layers are the two types of layers.
+Hence, based on this properties, compositional layers and mechanical layers are the two types of layers of the Earth.

 Categorizing the Structure of the Earth: The Difference Between Compositional Layers and Mechanical Layers